sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/introduction.md

 ### SidecarTridge Soufflè

-SidecarTridge Soufflè is an external keyboard replacement for Atari Mega ST and Mega STe systems.
+SidecarTridge Soufflè is an external keyboard replacement for Atari Mega ST and Mega STE systems.

 It connects to the computer in place of the original keyboard and provides: